lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

-Since we are using global state, if this component is used in multiple places the state will be shared across each usage.
+Since we are using global state, if this component is used in multiple places the state will be shared across all usages.
 Though this can be useful in some situations, it’s usually not what we want.
-We want to be able to create an “instance” of count that can be used locally to the “instance” of App across compositions ("instance" is in quotes here, because there isn't actually an "instance" of App in the traditional sense).
+We want to be able to create an “instance” of count that can be used locally to the “instance” of App across compositions ("instance" is in quotes here, because there isn't actually an "instance" of App in the OOP sense--it's just a function).

 How can we do this in Compose?